MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/raven/README.md

 1. Download and install [Libraries API 2](http://drupal.org/project/libraries), [X Autoload 5](http://drupal.org/project/xautoload) and Raven modules.
-2. Then download version 1.x (not 2.x) of the
-   [Sentry PHP library](https://github.com/getsentry/sentry-php/releases),
-   unpack and rename the Sentry library directory to `sentry-php` and place it inside the `sites/all/libraries` directory.
+2. Then download version 1.x (which is an older unsupported version) of the [Sentry PHP library](https://github.com/getsentry/sentry-php/releases), unpack and rename the Sentry library directory to `sentry-php` and place it inside the `sites/all/libraries` directory.